Nix Nought Nothing: Synopsis

 The giant's daughter finally arrived at the king's castle, and climbed a tree over a well to watch for the prince.
 But when her reflection fell on the surface of the water, the gardener's daughter who came to fetch water mistook the image for her own.
 She decided she was beautiful enough to be a contender to marry the sleeping stranger.
 After learning from the hen-wife a counteracting spell to ward off his sleepiness for as long as she wished, she succeeds in waking the prince for a while, and securing the promised marriage.
 Meanwhile, the gardener, doing his own water chore, had discovered the giant's daughter up in the tree, and brought her inside his house, breaking the news that his daughter is to marry the stranger, and showed her Nix Nought Nothing.
 (L. Gardener' daughter and wife, merely deceived by reflection into thinking they are too bonny to draw water from well.
 Giant's daughter learns from gardener Nicht's betrothal to king's daughter, i.e. his own sister.)

 The giant's daughter now sang her imploring charm for her sleeping beloved to awaken, recalling all that she had done for him; it was to no avail.
 But she called him Nix Nought Nothing, and the king and queen learned that he was their own son.
 They made the gardener's daughter remove the spell, executed the hen-wife (J only), and married Nix Nought Nothing to the giant's daughter.

+Analysis

+Tale type

+The tale is classified in the international Aarne-Thompson-Uther Index as type ATU 313, "The Magic Flight": a father promises his son, the hero, to a supernatural being; years later, the hero, old enough, is brought or willingly goes to the supernatural being's lair and works for him, performing difficult tasks which he accomplishes with the help of the being's female servant or their daughter.
+At the end of the tale, the hero, helped by his female companion, escapes from the being by shapeshifting into objects to trick their pursuers.

+In the second revision of the international index, published in 1961, American folklorist Stith Thompson separated tale type 313, then titled "The Girl as Helper in the Hero's Flight", into three subtypes: AaTh 313A; AaTh 313B, differing in the "Forbidden Box" introduction; and AaTh 313C, concluding with the episode of "The Forgotten Fiancée".
+However, German folklorist Hans-Jörg Uther, in his revision of the index, published in 2004, subsumed the three subtypes under a new one, indexed as ATU 313, "The Magic Flight", establishing as its main parts the "Magic Flight" and "The Forgotten Fiancée" episodes.

+Motifs

+The heroes' Magic Flight

+In the international index, tale type ATU 313 is characterized by the heroes' escape from the antagonist's lair in a "Magical Flight" sequence: the pair shapeshifts into objects or other persons to fool their pursuers.
+They may also escape by throwing objects behind them to create magic obstacles ("obstacle flight").